Water and Land Restoration

 Ethiopia's Grande Nature History

-With the guardian and a profoundly anchored network of roots and stems, a complex picture of evolution's optimization emerges of Ethiopia's original vegetation.
+With the guardian and a profoundly anchored network of roots and stems, a complex picture of evolution's optimization of Ethiopia's original vegetation emerges.
 The endemic vegetation in the past of Ethiopia's highlands had a primaeval forest with an intricate network of stems and a deeply anchored network of roots functioning as countless efficient water collectors.
 Therefore, in ancient times, Ethiopia's considerable rainwater resources were not so contradictory, and the reason was mainly the abundant natural and original vegetation of Ethiopia's highlands.

 Ethiopia's Historic Waterways